Topaz1618/CycleganSA/README.md

 - `--gpu-ids`: IDs of GPUs to use, default is 0 for GPU, -1 for CPU
 - `--direction`: Specify the direction of the transformation, AtoB or BtoA

-## Publication
-My paper has been published by IEEE.
-You can access it here [A New CycleGAN-Based Style Transfer Method](https://ieeexplore.ieee.org/document/10361163).

 # References